An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Optimal-Rate Theory, Part II: Smoothness Constants

 where, for $\sfB\in\ordpart(p,k)$ and $\tilde{\sfB}\in\ordpart(p,k{-}1)$, we define

 \end{lemma}

-Now, we can state this subsection's central result, the covariant Fa\`a di Bruno formula.
+Now, we can state this subsection's central result, the covariant \fdb formula.
 For notational clarity, we present it for tensor fields on $\cT\cM$ and in the context of the Levi-Civita connection.
 The same argument applies verbatim to tensor fields valued in any vector bundle endowed with a higher-order connection.